Dahl is the only Business School that guarantees all business students a paid internship or field practicum

 An internship provides an opportunity for students to gain work experience related to their academic major or career field, explore career options while in school, and earn academic credit for the experience.
 All of our students complete at least one internship, and employer ratings for these students have consistently exceeded 4.0 on a 5.0 scale.
 The relationships we establish with area businesses have proven valuable to our students while they are here and after they graduate.
-This invaluable opportunity is often the edge that employers are looking for upon entering the job market after graduation.
+This invaluable opportunity is often the edge that employers are looking for in newly graduated applicants entering the job market after graduation.

-The internship required in your Dahl School program will be PAID -- guaranteed!
+The internship required in your Dahl School program will be PAID—guaranteed!
 If the employing site cannot pay you, we will.
 It is as simple as that.

 What is an internship?